 Dad talks about other similarities for a bit over footage of family photos.
 I hope they got the twins’ permission for this.
 Dad talks more about things that the girls supposedly knew that they couldn’t have.
 The footage of him walking around a small English town pointing at how someone couldn’t have seen a thing if they didn’t already know it was there is… well, it’s mostly odd.

 The twins (aged about 20 by this point?) are interviewed in the family’s business (a bookshop).
 Only one of them speaks, and she says in no uncertain terms that she does not believe that they are reincarnations of their sisters.
-She mentions sometimes feeling like she’s someone else (anyone else have that feeling as a teenager?) but definitely not his late sister.
+She mentions sometimes feeling like she’s someone else (anyone else have that feeling as a teenager?) but definitely not her late sister.

 But after their few seconds of stating their case, we go back to dad.
 He talks about the evidence he has seen and considers it final – though he wonders out loud if he was looking for such evidence.